reviewing your business progress each month - free template

 Finally, until it becomes habit you’ll probably need to put a reminder in your calendar each month to do your monthly review.
 Keep 20 minutes free - that's all it takes.
 Keep a running total somewhere in your spreadsheet so that you can see your total sales/ followers/ website visitors etc for the whole year.
 I hope you can also use this review time as an opportunity to celebrate your wins and achievements each month.

-If you want more from me on side-hustling and making the lifestyle you long for a reality, make sure you’re signed up to my fortnightly side-hustle letters.
-You’ll also get access to my free resource library, packed with eBooks, workbooks and templates to help you level up your side-business.
+If you want some more, exclusive content from me on side-hustling and making things happen in your business, make sure you’re signed up to my fortnightly side-hustle letters.
+You’ll also get my free ebook - Make a Start, 5 days to getting started on that project.